What's Going On With AMD Shares - Advanced Micro Devices (NASDAQ:AMD)

-Advanced Micro Devices, Inc. AMD shares are trading lower by 1.41% to $57.61 Monday afternoon.
-Shares of semiconductor and chip companies at large are trading lower after the US placed restrictions on exports of certain high-end chips to China.
+Advanced Micro Devices, Inc. AMD shares are trading lower by 2.15% to $56.57 during Tuesday's session.
+Shares of semiconductor and chip companies at large are trading lower after the U.S. recently placed restrictions on exports of certain high-end chips to China.

-AMD shares are possibly also trading lower on continued volatility after the company last week lowered its third-quarter sales guidance below analyst estimates during Thursday's after-hours session.

 What Happened?